sirinali07/CTJGP-Ansible/LAB 9 - Prompts.md

 ````
 Once you back to "control-Node", run the following command to verify package from Control-Node
 ```
-ansible all -m "command" -a "rpm -qa | grep httpd"
+ansible all -m "command" -a "sudo yum info httpd"
 ```